1000 Series: School & Community Relations

 The factors to be considered by the board include, but are not limited to:

-5. The extent to which the revenue enhancement opportunity interjects advertising or commercialism in the schools or classrooms.
+5. The extent to which the revenue enhancement opportunity interjects advertising or commercialism in the schools or classrooms; and

 6. The context of the relationship of the entity providing the revenue enhancement opportunity to district business operations or patron consumerism.